Amravias21/Indian-Cars-EDA/README.md

 ## License

-This project is licensed under the MIT License[License].
+This project is licensed under the MIT License[LICENSE].

 ## Acknowledgements